 The clergy are always willing to visit those who are sick (at home or in hospital) and anoint them with the Holy Oils, blessed by the Bishop for the Healing of the Sick.

 The funeral rites of the Church are a way for family and friends to commend a loved one to the care of Almighty God.
 The funeral can be simply the Funeral Rite of the Prayer Book, or it can also consist of a Requiem Mass and the Absolutions of the Departed.

 Would you like to help with the singing?

 If so we should like to hear from you.

 Practice is on Sundays at 9.20am (before the Sung Mass).

 There is an outstanding ring of eight bells.
 Practice is on Wednesdays at 7.30pm.
 Visiting ringers and new recruits are warmly welcomed.

 Captain of Ringers and Steeplekeeper is Clive Ward -

-Couples interested in being married in St. Michael’s should contact the Rector.
+Couples interested in being married in St. Michael’s should contact the Vicar.
 He will help them plan their wedding ceremony and instruct them in the church’s teaching on Marriage.

 St. Michael’s is a beautiful setting for a wedding, and the organist will gladly discuss with the couple the music they would like to have at the ceremony.